 All capital works shall be administered in accordance with the council's standing orders and financial regulations relating to contracts.

-The RFO shall regularly provide the council with a statement of receipts and payments to date under each head of the budgets, comparing actual expenditure to the appropriate date against that planned as shown in the budget.
+The RFO shall provide quarterly to the finance committee of the council , a statement of receipts and payments to date under each head of the budgets, comparing actual expenditure to the appropriate date against that planned as shown in the budget.
 These statements are to be prepared at least at the end of each financial quarter and shall show explanations of material variances.
 For this purpose “material” shall be in excess of [£100] or [15%] of the budget.

 Changes in earmarked reserves shall be approved by council as part of the budgetary control process.